-The main view of the participants Subclass Main class "At home and at school, they are not at all calm and they are teasing other children and do not focus on the lesson."
+Table 4.
+Parents' attitudes toward ADHD and its s related factors The main view of the participants Subclass Main class "At home and at school, they are not at all calm and they are teasing other children and do not focus on the lesson."
 High level of mobility and activity and lack of attention to parenting advice Comments on hyperactivity "Focusing on taking medication has improved, and its quarrels have declined."
-Increasing their concentration and reducing their stress and hyperactivity The effect of the drug on their hyperactive children "In my opinion, affection is very important Increasing their affection and at- Awareness of nonto them, and they enjoy being accountable." tention to them pharmacological treatments "As they grow, their strange behavior and some of their ticking goes away."
-Their recovery along with aging The future of the children according to the treatment "Their concentration in the school and the home is less and they are less interested in the lesson, and their mobility and naughtiness will be much more."
-Reducing focus and reducing in- terest in the lessons and academic failure Discontinuation symptoms "We both agree that drug treatment should be applied."
-Couple agreement Parental agreement or parental dis agreement on drug therapy for hyperactive children "If they are educated, that's fine, and a normal life is also a reasonable expectation to have."
-Educational progress and their achievement in their work and life Parents' expectation from the treatment result
+Increasing their concentration and reducing their stress and hyperactivity The effect of the drug on their hyperactive children "In my opinion, affection is very important to them, and they enjoy being accountable."
+"As they grow, their strange behavior and some of their ticking goes away."
+Increasing their affection and attention to them Their recovery along with aging Awareness of non- pharmacological treatments The future of the children accord- ing to the treatment "Their concentration in the school and the home is less and they are less interested in the lesson, and their mobility and naughti- ness will be much more."
+Reducing focus and reducing interest in the lessons and academic failure Discontinuation symptoms "We both agree that drug treatment should be applied."
+Couple agreement Parental agreement or parental dis- agreement on drug therapy for hy- peractive children "If they are educated, that's fine, and a normal life is also a reasonable expectation Educational progress and their achievement in their work and life Parents' expectation from the treatment result